 code of conduct

-At PyGrunn, we expect everyone to behave with common decency and we expect that everyone is treated with equal respect.
-PyGrunn staff will take any measures necessary to uphold these golden rules of life.
+At pyGrunn, we expect everyone to behave with common decency and we expect that everyone is treated with equal respect. pyGrunn staff will take any measures necessary to uphold these golden rules of life.

 For details see the complete code of conduct here.